Synthesis Essay & AP Lang: Examples, How to Write & Tips

 How Does the AP Lang Synthesis Essay Work?

-• Your task is to create a clear thesis and use at least three of the sources provided to support your argument.
+Your job is to create a clear thesis and support it with evidence from at least three of the provided sources.

 Key Differences Between a Regular and an AP Lang Synthesis Essay